maphew/zadam-trilium-wiki/Attributes.md

 * `hidePromotedAttributes`
 * `hideChildrenOverview`
 * `readOnly` - editor is in read only mode.
 Works only for text notes.
 See some use cases [here](https://github.com/zadam/trilium/issues/371).
+* `cssClass` - value of this label is then added as CSS class to the node representing given note in the tree.
+This can be useful for advanced [[theming|themes]].

 ## Relations
 Relation is a kind of link between two notes.